Pitt Dental Medicine Patient Care Mission

-- Patient care will be provided in a safe environment and providers will comply with standard precautions as outlined in the SDM Exposure Control Plan.
+- Patient care will be provided in a safe environment and providers will comply with standard precautions as outlined in the Pitt Dental Medicine Exposure Control Plan.

-- Emergency basic life support care will be available to individuals in the SDM.
+- Emergency basic life support care will be available to individuals at Pitt Dental Medicine.

 - A medical and dental history will be maintained as part of the evaluation of each patient.

-- Patients requesting comprehensive care will receive a comprehensive oral examination, individualized risk assessment, and appropriate preventive and reparative therapies, whenever applicable and consistent with SDM policies and procedures.
+- Patients requesting comprehensive care will receive a comprehensive oral examination, individualized risk assessment, and appropriate preventive and reparative therapies, whenever applicable and consistent with Pitt Dental Medicine policies and procedures.

 - A proposed individualized treatment plan and financial plan will be reviewed and approved by the patient or their legal guardian prior to initiating dental treatment.

-- An entry in the EHR describing patient findings, treatment provided, and diagnostic tests/records obtained will be completed by the provider for each patient visit.
+- An entry in the electronic heath record describing patient findings, treatment provided, and diagnostic tests/records obtained will be completed by the provider for each patient visit.

-- Emergency dental services will be available 24 hours per day, 7 days per week at the SDM or affiliated University of Pittsburgh Medical Center (UPMC) treatment facilities.
+- Emergency dental services will be available 24 hours per day, 7 days per week at Pitt Dental Medicine or affiliated University of Pittsburgh Medical Center (UPMC) treatment facilities.

 - Patients seeking emergency care during clinic hours will receive a problem-focused examination and evaluation, and will receive care within our capability.